Bye Bye Birdie (1963 film): Plot

-Hugo feels threatened by Conrad, but Kim reassures him that he is the "One Boy" for her.
-Rosie, meanwhile, feels unappreciated by Albert, who persuades her to "Put on a Happy Face".
-Albert's mother Mae shows up, distressed to find the pair together; Harry is also agitated about Conrad's monopoly of his house and Kim's behavioral changes.
-Both lament the problems with "Kids" today.
+Hugo feels threatened by Conrad, but Kim reassures him that she only loves him.
+Rosie feels unappreciated by Albert, and his mother Mae appears, distressed to find him with Rosie.
+Harry is also agitated about Conrad's monopoly of his house and Kim's behavioral changes.
+During a rehearsal for the broadcast, Conrad kisses Kim, who swoons.
+Hugo is hurt and Kim dumps him.

-During rehearsal for the broadcast, an impatient Conrad kisses Kim (who swoons).
-Hugo is hurt and Kim breaks up with him.
-Later that night, at the local malt shop, Conrad, Kim, Hugo, and many of their friends assert that they have "A Lot of Livin' to Do".
-Meanwhile, after being informed the Russian Ballet has switched to a different dance requiring extra time, therefore eliminating Conrad's song and farewell kiss to Kim, Albert unsuccessfully attempts to convince the Ballet's manager to shorten its performance.
-Afterwards, he dejectedly decides to drown his sorrows at Maude's Madcap Café, a local bar.

-Surprisingly, he finds Mae there, playing canasta with the owner Mr. Maude, also a widower.
-Rosie, fed up with Albert and his mother, also goes to the café for "a night to remember".
-After ordering three drinks (but only gulping down one), Rosie goes into another room where the Shriners convention is taking place.
-She starts dancing and flirting with the men ("Sultans' Ballet"), but when the scene becomes too wild, Albert rescues her from the crazed Shriners.
+After being informed that a Russian ballet troupe has switched to a different dance requiring extra time, therefore eliminating Conrad's song and farewell kiss to Kim, Albert unsuccessfully attempts to convince the ballet's manager to shorten its performance.
+Albert dejectedly drowns his sorrows at a bar, where he finds Mae playing canasta with the owner Mr. Maude, also a widower.
+Rosie, exasperated with Albert and his mother, goes to a room where a Shriners convention is taking place.
+She starts dancing and flirting with the men, but when the scene becomes too wild, Albert rescues her from the crazed Shriners.

-The next day, Rosie formulates how to get back Conrad's spot on The Ed Sullivan Show that evening.
-She slips one of Albert's pills into the orchestra conductor's milk, which speeds up the ballet, amusing the audience, offending the Russians and placing Conrad back on the show to sing "One Last Kiss".
-However, just as Conrad is about to kiss Kim, Hugo runs onstage and punches Conrad, knocking him out on the live telecast, which shocks Albert and Rosie.
+The next day, Rosie devises a plan to reinstate Conrad's spot on The Ed Sullivan Show that evening.
+She slips one of Albert's miracle pills into the orchestra conductor's milk, which speeds the ballet, amusing the audience, offending the Russians and placing Conrad back on the show to sing "One Last Kiss".
+However, just as Conrad is about to kiss Kim, Hugo runs onto the stage and punches Conrad, shocking Albert and Rosie.

 Kim and Hugo reunite.
-Albert is free to marry now ("Rosie") and his mother agrees, revealing her own marriage to Mr. Maude.
-All three couples live happily ever after.
-Kim, now wiser, bids Conrad a fond goodbye in "Bye Bye Birdie (Reprise)".
+Albert is free to marry Rosie and his mother reveals her own marriage to Mr. Maude.

 Cast

-In addition, in uncredited cameo appearances as themselves, are two CBS personalities: former ABC News anchor turned CBS game show host John Daly, doing a live news report in front of the United States Capitol; and The Ed Sullivan Show orchestra leader Ray Bloch, reprising that role.
+Two CBS personalities have cameo roles as themselves: newsman and game-show host John Daly and The Ed Sullivan Show orchestra leader Ray Bloch.